-- a) ...when clocks are not functioning or set incorrectly. - b) ...to declare a game drawn once 75 moves have been reached without a Pawn being moved or a piece captured. - c) ...to declare a game drawn upon the same position appearing 5 times in a row.
+a) ...when clocks are not functioning or set incorrectly.

+b) ...to declare a game drawn under the provisions of Rule 12-11.

 Article 5.
 A Steward may not otherwise intervene in a game unless requested by a player of the game.